steve0511/resty-redis-cluster/README.md

 11. Also verified working properly in AWS elasticache.

 12. Allows rolling replacement of redis cluster.
     Example) Redis Cluster with IPs 10.0.0.2, .3 and .4 is present.
 New nodes are introduced at IPs 10.0.0.5, .6 and .7.
 Slots are relocated fom node .2, .3 and .4 to .5, .6, and .7.
-The initial nodes can now be removed without downtime.
+The initial nodes can now be removed without downtime in nginx, since the initial configuration is not used anymore.

 ### installation